programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 To illustrate this, we begin with the basic structure of a JPEG file, as shown in the diagram below.
 The JPEG format follows a clearly defined structure, starting with a file signature or “magic number” that identifies it as a JPEG, followed by metadata, image data, and an end-of-file marker.
 This predictable format allows hex editors to recognize and parse the file correctly.

-{% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-02.png" alt="Visual description of figure image" caption="Figure 2.
+{% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-02.png" alt="The illustration shows a color-coded hex dump on the left side.
+Some of the output is highlighted and connected with a dashed line to detailed explenations on the right side, indicating where the start of the image is, or where one could find more information about the files format." caption="Figure 2.
 Infographic annotating a JPEG's file header in hexadecimal notation.
 (Ange Albertini 2022 – CC-BY 4.0 )" %}

 When we open a sample JPEG of a cat in a hex editor, the hex view immediately exposes this structure.
 The file signature (FF D8 FF E0) at the beginning confirms that it is a JPEG file.
 We can also see metadata fields describing the image’s dimensions, colour depth, and encoding settings.
 The bulk of the file contains compressed image data, which appears as a seemingly random string of hex values.